avihavai/wsd-walking-skeleton/README.md

 ## Contents

 The walking skeleton has a simple Deno application that starts on port `7777`.
-The application responds to queries with the message `Hello world!`.
+The application responds to queries with the message `Hello world!` and logging the contents of the database table `names` to the console.

 Launching the walking skeleton starts the Deno application, a PostgreSQL server, and a database migration process (Flyway).

 ## Starting and shutting down